-OUR DEI PHILOSOPHY
+OUR DEIJ PHILOSOPHY

 We have a responsibility to value individual differences and provide a safe space where all members of the school community feel a sense of belonging.